mfaks/Pokedex--Pokemon-Encyclopedia/README.md

 • Add new Pokemon:

     If the user picks this option, the program must prompt the user to enter each of the fields for a new Pokemon.
     The size of the Pokedex will need to dynamically increase to store the new data.
+    You can assume the user will not add a repeated pokemon or dex number.
+    You can also assume you will not need to sort the .txt file to display the pokemon in ascending dex number order.
     *Hint: Think of rewriting the whole file instead of appending the new Pokemon to the end.

 • Quit: The program will exit.